 Edit: The green mask above now lives at the Hatch restaurant, part of the Union Market complex at The District in Tustin.
 As well as the spirit mask, Shag designed the decor and wall coverings for the restaurant.

 Along with the commercial work, Shag designed a Tiki mask to go beside his own Palm Spring’s front door but unfortunately had to bring it inside when too many sightseers come to see it.
 A smaller Tiki mask now watches from beside his front door.

-Shag created eighteen hand-painted Tiki mug panels for the Shag Store 8th Anniversary Celebration.
+Shag created eighteen hand-painted Tiki mug panels for the Shag Store 8th Anniversary Celebration in 2018.
 Each unique panel is hand constructed, painted, and assembled by Shag.
 A removable wooden straw and swizzle stick are included in each 15” by 15” by 1.5” panel.
 The Tiki mug panels are signed on the side, have a CoA attached to their back, and retailed for US$2,288 each.

 Shag hosted the Big Kahuna Bash at Grumpy’s Bar & Grill in Roseville Minnesota on Saturday, July 27th 2019.
 For the event, Shag hand-painted ten Masonite and acrylic paint masks.
 The masks measure 5” x 8” x .75” and are hand-signed on the back.